Loading…

 Finance / Accounting

-- Financial modeling — 28% describe this as "building spreadsheets" instead.
+3. Financial modeling - often written as "building spreadsheets" instead.

 Finance resumes tend to lean on tools ("Excel, Tableau") without naming the analytical frameworks.
 List both.